Making RGB Images with Sentinel Data

 Introduction

 This article will run you through the process of creating an RGB image from single-band raster images collected by Sentinel-2 with FME.
-Using these bands we’ll create the RGB image, brighten it, then also create a near-infrared image by switching the bands.
-Finally, we’ll show you how to create a 3D surface with the satellite image draped over a Digital Elevation Model by taking advantage of the AWS hosted Mapzen global Digital Elevation Model (DEM).
+Using these bands, we’ll create the RGB image, brighten it, and then also create a near-infrared image by switching the bands.
+Finally, we’ll show you how to create a 3D surface with the satellite image draped over a Digital Elevation Model by leveraging the AWS-hosted Mapzen global Digital Elevation Model (DEM).

 Step-by-step Instructions